 For elderly patrons, there are two big issues: mobility and sound.
 Older guests can have difficulty getting into or out of certain seats, so consider ergonomics, Ashey says.
 Bar stools can be particularly tricky for older patrons.
 Having stools with backs may be a better choice for them.
 And poufs, which don’t have backs, can also be difficult to both sit in and get into and out of.

-Moveable tables and chairs are helpful not only for the elderly but also anyone with mobility issues or overweight people, says Justin Hall, principal and market leader with MG2, an architecture and design development firm based in Seattle.
+Moveable tables and chairs are helpful not only for the elderly but also anyone with mobility issues or overweight people, says Justin Hill, principal and market leader with MG2, an architecture and design development firm based in Seattle.
 Banquette tables that are fixed to the floor can make it difficult for some people; it’s not a natural move to slide into a seat, he explains.
 If restaurants do opt for banquettes, which are becoming more popular since they naturally offer social distancing, having one side with booth seating and one side with chairs makes them accessible to everyone, he points out.

 And often, says Ashey, “restaurants may be too loud for older people, so that limits a group of people from going to that space.”
 For lively restaurants, it’s a fine line to walk he says, since, “some restaurants thrive on a certain level of noise.”
 For these, he suggests maintaining your volume but offering up quieter areas, or even separate, quieter rooms if you have them.
 These areas could be farther from speakers and could contain sound-absorbing materials such as upholstery, curtains and carpeting, Ashey suggests.